Skip to main content

 Catch drift in CI

-Use toolpin ci when mcp-lock.json is committed and pull requests should fail if reviewed MCP installs drift against registry metadata, generated install-plan config, policy, signatures, or verification inputs.
+Use toolpin ci when mcp-lock.json is committed and pull requests should fail if reviewed MCP installs drift against registry metadata, generated install-plan config, lock integrity, policy, signatures, or verification inputs.

 toolpin ci is read-only.
 It re-resolves locked entries, rebuilds install plans, checks lock integrity, enforces policy unless bypassed, and exits non-zero on drift.
 It does not update mcp-lock.json.